civier/fix_bash/README.md

 **if [ -v VARNAME ] then** ...  (replacing VARNAME with the name of the variable, without the leadinhg $)

-or in the case of input parameters to the script,
+or in the case you want to test whether input parameters were provided when the script was called, use

 **if [ $# -gt 0 ] then** ...     (this checks if at least one input parameter was provided; to check if at least X parameters were provided, replace 0 with the value of X-1)